CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 <a name="date_ratetype"/>

 ### Different Dates and Full Vaccination Rate Types

+ We compiled data from multiple time points (March 27, April 07, and May 20, 2021) to compare against our main findings based on data from April 19, 2021.
+In addition, we run the same model using full vaccination data from May 20, 2021 to explore whether our pattern of findings still hold.

 |                                    | (A)                  | (B)                  | (C)                  | (D)                | (E)                            | (F)        |
 |------------------------------------|----------------------|----------------------|----------------------|--------------------|--------------------------------|------------|